 Select Global Activities

 Laugesen, M.J.
-(In press, Fall 2016) Fixing Medical Prices: How Physicians are Paid.
+(2016) Fixing Medical Prices: How Physicians are Paid.
 Cambridge: Harvard University Press.

 Laugesen, M.J.
 2015.
 Commentary: Policy Disruption and Payment Policy Drift.
 Journal of Health Politics, Policy and Law 40(4) August.

 Laugesen, M.J.
 2015 Reflecting on Cross-National Comparisons of Human Resources for Health: What can we learn?
 Health Economics, Policy and Law 10 (April): 1-5.

 Laugesen, M.J.
 2014 The Resource-Based Relative Value Scale and Physician Reimbursement Policy.
 146(5): 1413-1419.

 Laugesen, M.J., R. Mistry, K. Carameli, K. Ribisl, J. Needleman, and R. Bastani.
 2014.
 Early policy responses to the Human Papillomavirus Vaccine in the United States, 2006-2010.
 Journal of Adolescent Health 55(5): 659-664.